Abhishekwagh20/meme-universe/README.md

 2. Go to your fork's Settings > Pages
 3. Under "Source", select "GitHub Actions"
 4. The site will be automatically deployed when you push changes to the main branch

+### Custom Domain Setup
+If you want to use a custom domain:
+1. Create a CNAME record in your domain's DNS settings pointing to `your-username.github.io`
+2. Add your domain in the repository's Settings > Pages > Custom domain
+3. Wait for DNS propagation (can take up to 24 hours)

 ## Local Development
 1. Clone the repository